abw/badger-database-js/README.md

 too much time supporting it, updating it, or adding features that aren't immediately useful to me.

-That said, it's a simple project totalling less than a thousand lines of code.
+That said, it's a simple project totalling around 1,500 lines of code.
 An experienced Javascript programmer with knowledge of SQL should be able to grok the code in an hour or so.
 If you're happy to use the source, Luke, then it may be the droids you're looking